-In 1973 Commissioners Court responded to a growing population and an obvious need to provide pre-hospital emergency care.
+In 1973, the Commissioners Court responded to a growing population and obvious need to provide pre-hospital emergency care.
 A motion and vote resulted in the formation of Austin County EMS.
 Bellville and Sealy welcomed the first ambulances and were given the titles of Adam 1 and Adam 2.

 In 1974 two additional units were approved.
 Adam 4 was placed in service in Wallis, while Medic 5 began providing coverage in the western portion of Austin County.